mrfloris/MCLP/README.md

 - Global config.php file with variables that are used side-wide, so you can quickly make changes globally.
 - Global config.php file with shorthand php for those variables, so you can copy paste them wherever you want basically (apply some common sense though).
 - A great starting point for you to build out from.
 And your contributions can be offered here as a PR (pull request)for my consideration so it becomes merged into this project for all to enjoy.
+- The FAQ page is an accordion design, collapsed by default. making it easier to navigate
 - A status display of the server, is it online or offline?
 And how many are playing out of max allowed.
 - And a custom 404 page to catch all the fails.